-Innovative design improves access to the Yale University Art Gallery’s extensive collection and creates a unique learning environment.
+Innovative design improves access to an Ivy League University Art Gallery’s extensive collection and creates a unique learning environment.

-A s the oldest college art museum in the United States, the Yale University Art Gallery had been assembling a diverse collection, both in terms of origin and medium, since 1832.
-But the collection was largely inaccessible to both the Yale University academic community and the public.
-In order to incorporate the collection’s 200,000+ pieces into teaching and study programs, and to upgrade to modern storage standards, Yale acquired its West Campus, a space formerly occupied by Bayer Pharmaceuticals, and created the Margaret and Angus Wurtele Study Center.
+A s the oldest college art museum in the United States, this institution had been assembling a diverse collection, both in terms of origin and medium, since 1832.
+But the collection was largely inaccessible to both the university academic community and the public.
+In order to incorporate the collection’s 200,000+ pieces into teaching and study programs, and to upgrade to modern storage standards, the university acquired its West Campus, a space formerly occupied by Bayer Pharmaceuticals, and created the Margaret and Angus Wurtele Study Center.

 In collaboration with other top quality vendors, Spacesaver was able to create a sleek, functional, open learning environment in the 49,000 square foot space that, as the Principal Architect Jeff Weatherston of WeatherstonBruer Associates said, “Answers the question of what kinds of facilities are possible.”